ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 &nbsp;

 Hi, I am Zoe!
-My Chinese name is Ziyi Duan(段紫逸), looking like a purple bunny in skateboarding.
+My Chinese name is Ziyi Duan(段紫逸), just like a purple bunny in a skateboarding.
 I am a Ph.D. student in [ClaySpace Lab](https://www.clayspacelab.com/) in the Department of Psychology at New York University.
 Before that, I worked as a research assistant in [Lewis-Peacock Lab](https://www.lewpealab.org/home) at The University of Texas at Austin, and did my undergraduate and master work with [Dr. Xiaowei Ding](https://psy.sysu.edu.cn/teacher/719) at Sun Yat-sen University (China).

 &nbsp;